boothedev/groupon-scraper/README.md

 - `LOG_LEVEL` (default: `info`) - application log level.

 An example `.env` with sensible defaults is included in the repository as `.env.example`.

-## Healthchecks and container readiness

-The provided `Dockerfile` exposes port `8000` and includes a `HEALTHCHECK` that queries `/health`.
-This helps platforms like Fly to detect readiness.

-## Deployment readiness

-- Use a process manager (systemd, supervisor) or containerize.
-When containerizing, ensure Playwright dependencies and browsers are installed in the image.
-- Example: use the official Python base image and run `playwright install --with-deps` as part of your Dockerfile.

 ### Docker (example)